TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingquesregistration.md

 			"order": 6,
 			"visibility":"error_advice == Error",
 			"controlType": "textbox",
-			"displayLabel": "Enter the subscription you used",
+			"displayLabel": "The subscription you used",
 			"required": false
 		},
 		{